kaivongcom/hypertext_from_markdown/readme.markdown

 The ruby-prog files are going to change in the future to help note the better parts of the Hyper-Text/MD language.
 New helpers can be found in other projects.

 **Help** can be found in other projects/repositories, you could look at kramdown for this... but your choice.
-Please code with great responsibility
+Please use with great responsibility